callstack/linaria/README.md

 ## Animations

-You could declare CSS animation like so:
+We could declare CSS animation like so:

 ```js
 const box = css`